 Butoke has for some time tried to improve the situation in the part of the DRC where it operates.
 It has done this by providing assistance to survivors of sexual violence and by encouraging the prosecution of perpetrators.
 The assistance provided is both medical and practical.
 In addition, Butoke pays for the survivors of sexual violence to be legally represented so that charges may be brought when a perpetrator is arrested.
 If survivors are not legally represented, then charges will not usually be brought.

-Since September 2021 the Elsa Corp Justice Project has helped 14 women and girls who had been subjected to sexual violence.
-They have been provided with pyschological and medical care and, also, assistance with food, clothing and transport.
-In each case they have also been provided with legal representation.
-At least six of their attackers have been imprisoned, others have fled.
-In every case Butoke believes that it has sent a clear message to the local community: that sexual violence will no longer be ignored and has consequences for the perpetrator.
+In its first twelve months of operation from September 2021 the ECJP helped 14 women and girls who had been subjected to sexual violence.
+They were provided with psychological and medical care, and also assistance with food, clothing and transport.
+In each case they were also provided with legal representation.
+At least six of their attackers were imprisoned, and others fled.
+In every case Butoke believed that it had sent a clear message to the local community: that sexual violence would no longer be ignored and had consequences for the perpetrator.

 How will money I donate to the Elsa Corp Justice Project be used?